 There are certainly many awesome templates I might have used from MailChimp, so I would say that working on an iPad Pro for bloggers, as long as newsletter management is considered, is perfectly doable.

 Forget about the MailChimp iOS App.
-It’s great for checking your campaigns and getting the reports, but it won’t let you add a new campaign.
+It’s great for checking your campaigns and getting the reports, but it won’t let you do any of the useful stuff.
 Use the web interface instead.

 Social Media Management Tools

 Both Hootsuite and Buffer have pretty usable iPad applications, and in the case of Buffer, their web interface works beautifully on an iPad Pro too.

 Thus, social media management tools should pose no problem for a full iPad Working Lifestyle.

 There are myriads of other useful online tools for bloggers that you can use to make your work easier.
 Take Canva, for example.
 It can really help you generate awesome visuals for your posts with little effort.